rfranciscooo/svd-facial-recognition/README.md

-# svd-facial-recognition
-Facial recognition of emotions using singular value decomposition

 # Facial Recognition with Linear Systems

 This repository contains a technical research project exploring facial recognition using linear algebra, with a focus on Singular Value Decomposition (SVD) and projection-based classification.
 The project demonstrates how high-dimensional image data can be modeled using linear systems to analyze and distinguish facial expressions associated with different human emotions.

-This work was developed as a capstone-level technical report for an undergraduate course in linear algebra and applied mathematics.
+This work was developed as a technical report for an undergraduate course.

 ---